vinitlee/Apothecary-Diaries-Analysis/Episodes/S02E27 - Corpse Fungus.md

 - Returning with mushrooms
 	- [[Jade Pavilion]]
 	- She's very dirty
-	- Found a lot of mushrooms, some medicinal, dropped them off at the [[Rear Palace Pharmacy]]
+	- Found a lot of mushrooms, some medicinal, dropped them off at the [[Rear Palace Medical Office]]
 		- Told doctor that they were all poisonous
 - [[Jade Pavilion]]
 	- Timing is tight and [[Maomao]] is being rushed